TheParthMaru/Problem-Solving-Mastery/01. Basic Problems/Test cases and code/basic-problem-03.md

 **Problem Statement**

-- Given an integer input, the objective is to write a program to find the sum of first n natural numbers.
+- Given an integer input, write a program to find the sum of first n natural numbers.

 **Test Cases**